choose-like-buddha/privacy/index.md

 ## Third-Party Services

-The app uses Apple services for:
+The app uses the following third-party services:

-- Sign in with Apple
-- In-App Purchases and subscriptions
+- **Apple** — Sign in with Apple, In-App Purchases and subscriptions
+- **Supabase** — Secure cloud database for storing your account and progress data
+- **PostHog** — Privacy-focused analytics to understand app usage and improve features (hosted in EU)

-These services are governed by Apple’s own privacy policies.
+These services are governed by their respective privacy policies.
+We do not share personal information with these services beyond what is necessary for core functionality.

 ---